Propylene Glycol Avoidance Diet

 What foods contain this chemical?
 It's found in different types of processed foods.
 (It's not found in nature, so we're only concerned with processed foods).
 I've seen it in salad dressings, barbecue sauces, cake mixes, and snow cone mixes.
 I've also seen it used as a base for flavoring additives in baking, as well as other food products.

-When I'm concerned that PG may be contributing to a patient's rash, I recommend avoidance for 6 weeks.
-That's because it can take up to 6 weeks for the skin to improve, even after complete elimination from the diet.
+When I'm concerned that PG may be contributing to a patient's rash, I recommend avoidance for 8 weeks.
+That's because it can take up to 8 weeks for the skin to improve, even after complete elimination from their skin care and from their diet.

-It's hard to know if consuming PG will worsen a rash in a particular patient.
+If you're allergic to PG, we definitely recommend avoiding it in your skin care.
+What we don't know is if you'll need to avoid eating it.
+In other words, we do not know if consuming PG will worsen a rash in a particular patient.
 At this time, we don't have good data on how many people who are allergic to PG on their skin will also react to PG in foods.

 PG is also used in some oral medications and capsules.
 This brings up another question.